ASTEROID ASTROLOGY

 Find Your Vesta

-See your Vesta in the context of your Sun, Moon, Venus, and full chart.
-Save it free and revisit the flame any time.
+See your Vesta in the context of your Sun, Moon, Venus, and full chart, then read it as one focused prompt among stronger chart factors.

 Name what you tendTrack where attention driftsBuild a daily ritual